The process of creating a sculpture starts with a story.

 The final stage is the painting of colour, taking many hours applying various tones, which reinforce the themes and humanly qualities.
 Finally it is fused it with the protective polyurethane, waterproof sealant or exterior varnish.
 This is a very rewarding part of the process, that allows the figure to come to life.

+My sculpture concept is a fusion of sculpture techniques using longlasting raw materials to create something timeless and unique.
 Each piece is individually hand sculpted & the work process varies depending on shape, form & complexity of the piece.
 It takes at least a month to 4 months to create from design story concept to finishing.
 Dawn comments, 'this intense detailed process only allows me to create about 15 original, special pieces a year.'

 … 'each time I finish a sculpture it feels like it includes a piece of me and it is very special to me.
 They become one of the family that occupies my world.'